 - 14th-century cellars lie underneath the carriageway and to the right

 - The highly decorative facade dates to 1459.
 It was extensively restored in the 1980s.
-It is authentic and style and colour which was copied from original remaining material
+It‘s authentic style and colour were copied from original remaining material

 About Newark Castle

-- 1215 - King John, regarded as the evilest king in British history, died at the Castle as a result of a severe case of dysentery (though some say he was poisoned).
+- 1215 - King John, regarded as the most evil king in British history, died at the Castle as a result of a severe case of dysentery (though some say he was poisoned).

 - 1603 - King James VI of Scotland stayed at the Castle en route to London to succeed Elizabeth I and become King James I of England.

 - 1646 - After the capture of King Charles I at nearby Kelham, the Castle was surrendered to the Roundheads who, within days, slighted it to render it useless as a fortress.